Gets the primary clipboard of the widget.

 Unlike regular interface descriptions, Gtk::WidgetClass#template=

-expect a <template>
+will expect a <template>

-tag as a direct child of the toplevel <interface>
+tag as a direct child of the toplevel

 tag.
 The <template>

-tag must specify the “class” attribute which must be
+tag must specify the “class” attribute

-ignored by Gtk::Builder
+type; this is ignored by Gtk::Builder

-but required for UI design tools like
+but can be used by UI design tools to

-Glade to introspect what kind of properties and
+introspect what kind of properties and internal children exist for a given

-internal children exist for a given type when the actual type does not exist.
+type when the actual type does not exist.

 The XML which is contained inside the <template>